CloudLabsAI-Azure/hack-in-a-day-challenges/data-analysis-with-gen-ai/challenge-4.md

 ## Introduction
 With data available and LLM deployed, Contoso wants to generate natural-language insights from machine logs.
-In this challenge, you’ll use Azure OpenAI to summarize and interpret manufacturing data.
+In this challenge, you’ll use Microsoft Foundry (LLM capabilities) to summarize and interpret manufacturing data.

 ## Challenge Objectives
 - Load the CSV data from Azure Blob Storage.
-- Send structured chunks of data to Azure OpenAI via prompt.
+-- Send structured chunks of data to the Foundry LLM via prompt.
 - Generate natural-language summaries and recommendations.

 ## Steps to Complete
-1. Open **Azure AI Studio** or **Azure OpenAI Playground**.
+1. Open **Microsoft Foundry Studio** (or the Foundry project UI) and open your project `mfg-proj-<inject key="DeploymentID"></inject>`.

-2. Choose the deployed model `gpt-4.1-mini`.
+2. Choose the deployed LLM model (for example `gpt-4.1-mini`) within the Foundry project.

 3. Prepare a prompt such as:
    - You are an AI data analyst.
 Summarize key insights from the following manufacturing sensor data: